 Fraud and Corruption represent a significant potential risk to the Municipality's assets, service delivery efficiency and reputation.
 The Municipality will not tolerate corruption or fraudulent activities, whether internal or external to the institution and will vigorously pursue and prosecute any parties which engage in such practices or attempt to do so by all legal means available.
-Hence the municipal fraud risk register has identified eight (8) risks during the current year for attention and to ensure proper mitigating controls are put in place.

 Communities are also encouraged to report all incidents relating to fraud and corruption to the district share hotline.
 As the Municipality we will ensure that all incident reported are followed up and investigated.
 The hotline number is 0800 205 053 or cdm@tip-offs.com or www.tip-offs.com.
-There was no tangible evidence of corruption in the year under review and this can be attributed to internal control efficiencies.
+There was no tangible evidence of corruption in the year under review and this this can be attributed to internal control efficiencies.